niiknow/vue-datatables-net/README.md

 * Rails - https://github.com/jbox-web/ajax-datatables-rails

 ## Documentation
-Since it's a wrapper, all/most features are provided by the [jQuery DataTable](https://datatables.net/manual/) library.
+Since it's a wrapper, all/most features are provided by the [jQuery DataTables](https://datatables.net/manual/) library.

-More documentations below.

 ## Parameters
 Our component parameters: